 Let the hot water take your worries and stresses away, and laugh all your problems off with your friends.

 7. Grab a freshly-grilled milkfish at Dagupan City’s Bangus Festival

 Dagupan City is known as the “Bangus Capital of the World”.
 As such, it is only normal to celebrate the city’s best produce, right?

-Come to Dagupan City in time for the annual Bangus Festival (usually on April; there are no announcements yet) and see colorful street parades, live band performances, and kilometers of grillers grilling bangus.
+Come to Dagupan City in time for the annual Bangus Festival (usually in April; there are no announcements yet) and see colorful street parades, live band performances, and kilometers of grillers grilling bangus.
 Buy your own fish to grill or simply hang out and get one cooked for you.
-There’s an abundance of other seafood in this seaside city too, so you and your friends have plenty to choose from.
+There’s an abundance of other seafood in this seaside city, too, so you and your friends have plenty to choose from.

 8. Ride all you can at Star City

 Drag your friends to Star City, buy ride-all-you-can tickets, and watch as your worlds twist, turn, and flip upside down (just make sure not to eat heavy meals before this).
 Conveniently, Star City will offer a promo that you can’t say no to—wear a red shirt on Valentine’s Day and get 50% off ride-all-you-can tickets.
 Ride all you can?
 Yes, please.